 Any genre veteran will tell you that good track design is an essential part of any quality racing title.
-While in most games a hairpin bend, g-force-laden camber, or high-speed straight might suffice, for TrackMania 2: Canyon track design takes on a terrifying, Hot Wheels-inspired new meaning.
+And that’s an area where TrackMania 2: Canyon really has a winning, unique selling point.
+While in most games a hairpin bend, g-force-laden camber, or high-speed straight might suffice, tracks in TrackMania 2: Canyon take on a terrifying, Hot Wheels-inspired new meaning.
 Sweeping barrel-rolls, nigh-impossible jumps, and floating platforms that stick up two fingers to physics are what set the TrackMania series apart from other arcade racers.

 The real heart of TrackMania 2 can be found online, where the ingenious, convoluted creations of others take centre stage.
 The competition is fierce and frantic.
 A race can quickly devolve into a hilarious highlight reel of missed jumps and unforeseen corners.
-The racing mechanics make for an ideal pick-up-and-play title that you can lose hours to without noticing.
+The racing mechanics make for an ideal pick-up-and-play multiplayer game that you can lose hours to without noticing.
 That’s largely because of how easy the cars are to drive, and yet, once you hit the (often ludicrous) tracks, it’s anyone’s bet who’ll take first place.